akshayranganath/akshayranganath.github.io/_posts/2017-5-25-Markdown-for-notes.md

 description: Learn why Markdown is a good for taking notes during trainings and meetings and plugins for Sublime Text2+Markdown integration.
 It's very good for converting to blog posts with Github pages as well.
 ---

 Over the past few months, I have realized that Markdown is a very good way to take notes, especially if the end goal is to quickly format and convert it to a blog post as well.
 ![i love markdown](/images/markdown.png)

 ## What is Markdown?
 [Markdown](https://daringfireball.net/projects/markdown/) is a syntax that was introduced by John Gruber as an easy way to convert plain-text to (X)HTML.
 Among other this is the default format used for publishing [GitHub pages](https://pages.github.com/).
 So all the blog posts on this website is written using Markdown.

 As I started to use this format and got a hang of it, I realized that it is a very useful format for taking notes as well.
+It is this habit that lead me to easily publish my blog posts on the AWS Summit [here](https://akshayranganath.github.io/AWSSummit-SFO-Day1-Notes/) and [here](https://akshayranganath.github.io/AWSSummit-SFO-Day2-Keynote-Notes/).

 ## Markdown for taking notes
 When attending meetings or training, we invariably take notes.
 In most cases, it is as some plain-text file or a word document.
 Typically, I don't like Word document since there is time spent on getting the right formating.
 Plain-text is a bit boring to read since it is so plain-in-text!